TheThom/ioBroker.sql-telegram-farm/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- Fix: If creating a new Maintenance and adding a file - Error because the folder path was not created yet
+- Fix: Machines Add use - HourMeterOffset was not working

 ### 0.5.0 (2025-09-19)

+=> Release 0.5 failed!!!!
+edit:iobroker [FATAL] Could not translate the news: AxiosError: Request failed with status code 503

 - Fix: Firewood Delete
 - Fix: Machines Maintenance - HourMeterOffset